 Now, a dialogue opens and you will be able to choose the size of the background-image individually.
 You can choose between "Auto", "As original canvas size" and "As new base layer size".
 To select a different background-image, click on the button in the dialogue-box.
 To confirm your setting click "OK", to cancel the process click "Cancel".

-Afterwards, the object is displayed in front of the new background:
+Afterwards, the object will be displayed in front of the new background:

-If you now click on the image, hold down the mouse button and move the mouse back and forth, you can move the object, in this case the penguin, as you like.
-If you move the object a little so that the edges of the image are displayed, you can also enlarge or reduce the object by moving the mouse to the corner of the edge of the image until the arrow shown appears:
+If you click on the image now, hold down the mouse button and move the mouse back and forth.
+Like this, you will be able to move the object, in this case the penguin, as you like.
+If you move the object a little, so that the edges of the image are displayed, you can also enlarge or reduce the size of the object by moving the cursor to the corner of the image until the arrow shown appears:

 Hold down the left mouse button and move the mouse to change the size.
-When you move the mouse pointer to an area outside this border, the following icon appears:
+When you move the cursor to an area outside this border, the following icon appears:

-Then hold down the left mouse button and move the mouse to rotate the object at any angle.
-Theoretically you can turn the penguin upside down.
-If you are satisfied with the size, angle and position of the object, click on the “OK” button in the middle of the image:
+Then, hold down the left mouse button and move the mouse to rotate the object at any angle.
+Theoretically, you could turn the penguin upside down.
+If you are satisfied with the size, angle and position of the object, click on the “OK”-button in the middle of the image:

-In this case the penguin was reduced in size and moved to the left.
+In this case, the penguin was reduced in size and moved to the left.
 In addition, the cropping result, i.e. the penguin with a transparent background, is present in the area of the layers (red arrow in the image).
-So you can now proceed with the cropped object afterwards as you like (edit, save etc.), if you don’t like the selected background after all.
+Like this, you can proceed with the cropped object afterwards (edit, save etc.) if you don’t like the selected background after all.

 To display the penguin without a background image, simply deactivate the background layer by clicking on the “eye"-symbol.